BUILDING EMOTIONAL RESILIENCE

 This programme benefits all child-centred professionals and social service agencies

-supporting tamariki aged 8-12 and their whānau.
+supporting tamariki and their whānau.

 What to expect